ssiagu/magentic-ui/README.md

   <img src="docs/magui-actionguard.png" alt="Action Guard UI" width="45%" style="margin:10px;">
 </p>

-Magentic-UI is a agentic web interface for solving complex web tasks.
+Magentic-UI is a **research prototype** of an agentic web interface for solving complex web tasks.
 An Orchestrator coordinates four [AutoGen](https://github.com/microsoft/autogen) agents—WebSurfer, Coder, FileSurfer, and UserProxy—to handle browsing, coding, file management, and user feedback, etc. It is designed with user-agent collaboration in mind and offers a transparent, controllable interface.
 Key features include:

 - 🧑‍🤝‍🧑 **Co-Planning**: Collaboratively create and approve step-by-step plans.
 - 🤝 **Co-Tasking**: Work together to execute complex tasks, with real-time feedback and control.